Distributed-Compute-Labs/dcp-worker/README.md

 time is currently possible with `dcp-worker`; Linux administrators who want both system journals and syslog output will need to configure their local syslog service to receive messages from systemd.

+The Worker can log its activities to a variety of destinations (dependent on operating system), and emits logs when new jobs are fetched, job slices are completed, and so on.

 #### Microsoft Windows
+The Worker is installed as a Windows Service, and can be managed via the Windows Service Manager.
+To open the Windows Services Manager on Windows 10 or 11:
+* Press Windows-X or right-click the start button to open the WinX menu
+* Choose `Run`
+* Type `sevices.msc` in the Run box and press enter

-The DCP Worker service writes logs to the Windows Event Viewer.
+By default, the DCP Worker service writes logs to the Windows Event Viewer, but can be sent to a remote syslog service if so desired.

 To open the event viewer on Windows 10 or 11, click
 * Start
 * Control Panel
 * System and Security